SemanticDialect: Semantic-Aware Mixed-Format Quantization for Video Diffusion Transformers: SemanticDialect: Semantic-Aware Mixed-Format Quantization for Video Diffusion Transformers

 \subsection{Incorporating Semantic Awareness Across Spatial and Temporal Axes}

-\para{Temporal and Spatial Inconsistency from Block-Wise Dialect Selection} Although block-wise mixed-format quantization better matches local value distributions, a large formatbook can introduce \emph{inconsistent} quantization across blocks.
-For example, the same activation at a given spatial token may be quantized differently across frames if small shifts in block statistics change the selected dialect.
-Likewise, spatially adjacent tokens that belong to the same semantic region can still be represented differently due to mismatched dialect assignments, even though they often exhibit similar appearance cues (e.g., texture or color).
-This inconsistency is further amplified by \emph{activation decomposition}, which can assign two formats to a single block.
-In short, fine-grained dialect matching with a large formatbook can ``overfit'' local blocks---optimizing the ``trees'' while harming the ``forest.''
+\para{Block-Wise Over-Specialization} Although block-wise mixed-format quantization better matches local distributions, a large formatbook can introduce dialect inconsistency: the same value may be assigned different dialects across blocks due to minor shifts in block statistics.
+For example, the same spatial token across frames, or spatially adjacent tokens within a semantic region may be quantized inconsistently, potentially leading to visual artifacts.
+In short, fine-grained dialect matching can over-specialize to local blocks---optimizing the ``trees'' while harming the ``forest.''

-\para{Semantic-Aware Dialect Assignment (SeDA)} To mitigate this over-specialization, we smooth dialect assignments by encouraging semantically related tokens to use consistent dialects.
-However, forcing them to share a single dialect can degrade video quality because their blocks may have different dynamic ranges.
-Instead, we enforce consistency at the \emph{sub-formatbook} level: related tokens share the same 8-dialect sub-formatbook spanning the full dynamic-range set (8--15), while still allowing one dialect to be selected per dynamic range.
+\para{Semantic-Aware Dialect Assignment (SeDA)} To mitigate this over-specialization, we encourage semantically related tokens to use consistent dialect assignments.
+However, forcing a single shared dialect can degrade video quality because their blocks may have different dynamic ranges.
+Instead, we enforce consistency at the \emph{sub-formatbook} level: related tokens share the same 8-dialect sub-formatbook, which provides one dialect per dynamic range (mapped to block maxima 8--15).

+\para{Constructing an 8-Dialect Sub-Formatbook} We mainly apply SeDA to post-attention linear layers (e.g., MLP), as they directly precede residual addition and heavily influence layer outputs.
+After quantizing the target layer, we perform bin-count profiling on anchor tokens to measure how often each dialect is selected in each dynamic range.
+We then construct an 8-dialect sub-formatbook by selecting the most frequent dialect for each dynamic-range bucket (Figure~\ref{fig:seda}b), and apply it to constrain the semantically related tokens at the same timestep.

 \para{Attention-Guided Semantic Relatedness Extraction} Prior works use attention scores as a criterion for token similarity~\citep{lu2025toma} and show that VDiT attention map exhibits strong spatiotemporal locality and encodes prompt-conditioned structure~\citep{cai2025ditctrl, wen2025analysis}.
-Following this line, we treat attention scores ($Q\cdot K^T$ as a \emph{proxy} for semantic relatedness and enforce consistent \emph{sub-formatbook} assignments across highly attended tokens.
+Following this line, we treat attention scores ($Q\cdot K^T$) as a \emph{proxy} for semantic relatedness.
+Concretely, we identify \emph{anchor tokens} and their \emph{correlated tokens}---tokens that receive strong attention from the anchor---and constrain them to share the same sub-formatbook (Figure~\ref{fig:seda}a).